mvac7/SDCC_MEMORY_MSX_Lib/docs/HOWTO.md

 ## 1 Description

-Library with basic functions for Z80's memory and page slots/sublots access.

-In the header file there is a definition of boolean type, need for the functions.
-This type uses the values "true" or "false" in lowercase, which equals 1 and 0 respectively.

-For more information about the MSX memory paging system, you can find the [MSX Assembly Page](http://map.grauw.nl/resources/msx_io_ports.php#ppi), in the points: Primary slot select register & Secondary slot select register.

-This project is an Open Source library.
-You can add part or all of this code in your libraries/engines.
+This project provides two libraries for accessing the memory of MSX systems.

 Use them for developing MSX applications using Small Device C Compiler (SDCC).

-In the source code [`examples/`](examples/), you can find applications for testing and learning purposes.

 This library is part of the [MSX fR3eL Project](https://github.com/mvac7/SDCC_MSX_fR3eL).

+For more information about the MSX memory paging system, you can find the [MSX Assembly Page](http://map.grauw.nl/resources/msx_io_ports.php#ppi).

 Enjoy it!